amfairley/adamiani/README.md

 ### Deploying Locally

-To deploy locally; you can clone this project by typing 'https://github.com/amfairley/adamiani.git' into the terminal of your IDE of choice.
+To deploy locally; you can clone this project by typing `git clone https://github.com/amfairley/adamiani.git` into the terminal of your IDE of choice.